Frequently Asked Questions

 The Open Option program is designed for incoming students at Iowa State.
 Open Option students will go on to declare a major after a period of exploration.

-The Bachelor of Liberal Studies degree is created for students who have already started their college journey and have earned 60 credits.
+The Bachelor of Liberal Studies degree is for students who have already started their college journey and have earned 60 credits.
 It can be a good fit for a student who has already earned credits in a wide range of areas or at multiple institutions.
 It can also be a path for a non-traditional adult student who wants to finish a degree online.